Based on what you've told us, it looks like you're covered by the Hospitality Industry (General) Award [MA000009].

-An employee can agree to be paid an annual salary instead of a weekly or hourly award pay rate.
+Full-time and part-time employees can agree to be paid an annual salary instead of a weekly or hourly.

 Minimum annual salary payment

 An annual salary has to be at least 25% above the minimum weekly wage an employee would have been paid, over:

 - a shorter period, if the employment ends before a year.

 This is to make sure that an employee getting an annual salary isn't disadvantaged.